Skip to main content

 greeting = "Hello, world"

-print(Greeting) # "Greeting" and "greeting" are different variables
+print(Greeting) # "Greeting" is not defined; "greeting" is

 How to Fix Syntax Errors